Accountable care organization (ACO)

 We work with Medicare to provide quality care

 American Health Network (AHN) is proud to be part of Medicare's Accountable Care Organization (ACO) program.
-We have two ACOs — one in Indiana and one in Ohio.
+We currently participate as an ACO in the states of Indiana and Ohio.

 ACOs are a way to make sure that you and other patients get coordinated, high-quality care.